-- maintain regular contact with the AIM company, in particular to be satisfied that the nomad is kept up to date so that it can advise the company on its obligations under the AIM Rules (especially the requirements of Rule 11 of the AIM Rules and to identify breaches of the AIM Rules (e.g., in relation to Rule 17 disclosures)); and - assess whether the AIM company continues to understand its obligations under the AIM Rules, such as by having discussions with the directors where appropriate, and satisfy itself that any procedures required pursuant to Admission Responsibility 5 (see above) continue to be effective.
+maintain regular contact with the AIM company, in particular to be satisfied that the nomad is kept up to date so that it can advise the company on its obligations under the AIM Rules (especially the requirements to disclose price sensitive information under AR 11 and to identify breaches of the AIM Rules (e.g., in relation to AR 17 disclosures of specific types of information)); and assess whether the AIM company continues to understand its obligations under the AIM Rules, such as by having discussions with the directors where appropriate, and satisfy itself that any procedures required pursuant to Admission Responsibility 5 (see above) continue to be effective.

-AIM Regulation (see footnote 45) has re-emphasised that the quality of a nomad's communication with its AIM clients is an important aspect of the AIM regulatory framework.
-The level and the nature of contact with AIM clients are matters that the Exchange leaves to nomads to determine on a case-by-case basis.
+AIM Regulation has re-emphasised that the quality of a nomad's communication with its AIM clients is an important aspect of the AIM regulatory framework.
+The level and the nature of contact with AIM clients are matters that the London Stock Exchange leaves to nomads to determine on a case-by-case basis.
 However, it follows that where a nomad has active and meaningful contact with its clients, in circumstances where a company's financial position is deteriorating, the nomad will be well placed to assist the company to fulfil its regulatory obligations to make timely and full disclosure to the market.